lisitsyn/tapkee/README.md

 kernel or distance while all linear (projective) methods require access to feature vector.

 Callback interface enables user to reach great flexibility: ability to set up some caching strategy, lazy initialization of resources and various more.
-As an example we provide simple dense feature matrices callback set.
+As an example we provide simple callback set for dense feature matrices.

 Application
 -----------